FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

             }
     }

-An object of this class will be instantiated and its authenticate method will be called by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> every time a user tries to log in using a certificate.
+An object of this class will be instantiated and its authenticate method will be called by {{< SecureTransport/componentshortname  >}} every time a user tries to log in using a certificate.
 The authenticate method executes the custom authentication logic.

 *CertificationAuthenticationRequest* is an interface of a bean that declares the following properties: